 Trainees will be based in their main school for the vast majority of the year.
-Primary trainees complete one term in a second school; secondary trainees complete one half-term in second school.
+Primary trainees complete one term in a second school; secondary trainees complete one half-term in a second school.
+Usually, second placement schools are very different to the host schools, to offer trainees a varied teaching experience.
 All trainees will also have the opportunity to attend short placements in different phase schools.

 Financial support isn’t available for this course because it comes with a salary.

 If you choose a course without a salary, you may be eligible for financial support while you study, including bursaries, scholarships and loans.